 Pause now to consider the ways in which you have tried to describe cells to patients or parents.
 What did you wish to convey as regards your explanation?
 Why did an understanding of the cell seem important as regards an illness, or treatment that you were hoping to explain?
-Do you think having an understanding of basic cell biology helps your patients and parents understand their clinical condition?
 Make a note of your answer, and we will return to this later with reference to pathophysiology.
-Good time out, with a quick trim recommended.
-This question is largely an elaboration of the previous one and that seems enough.

 Cellular structure

-Human cells are tiny - between 5 and 50µm (µm = micrometers) in diameter (10µm is around 200x smaller than the diameter of the head of a pin)., so to visualise them we need to use microscopes.
-Looking down a standard light microscope, which magnifies around 40 times, it is possible to see individual cells and their edges, where the cell membrane separates the contents of the cell from its surrounding. it is also possible to see the nucleus and surrounding cytoplasm, which consists of membrane-bound organelles and the intracellular fluid.
+Human cells are tiny - between 5 and 50µm (µm = micrometers) in diameter (10µm is around 200x smaller than the diameter of the head of a pin).
+It is possible to see the nucleus and surrounding cytoplasm, which consists of membrane-bound organelles and the intracellular fluid.
 (Tortora & Derrickson, 2010)(Figure 1).